-Seminar in Business Analytics: Introduction to Data Mining with R and Python (Bachelorseminar) Winter Term 2020/2021
+Seminar in Business Analytics: Fundamentals of Business Analytics Using R and Python (Bachelorseminar) Summer Term 2021

 Course Description:

 Prior to the start of the Information Age in the late 20th century, companies were forced to collect data from non-automated sources manually.
 Companies back then lacked the computing capabilities necessary for data to be analyzed, and as a result, decisions primarily originated not from knowledge but from intuition.
 With the emergence of ubiquitous computing technology, company decisions nowadays rely strongly on computer-aided "Data Mining".